Chehalis, Washington: Politics

-Third parties receiving votes in the 2016 and 2020 election were the Libertarian Party and Green Party, and there were 15 votes for Write-in candidates.
-The 2016 election also included votes for the Constitution Party.
+Third parties receiving votes in the 2016 and 2020 elections were the Libertarian Party and Green Party.
+There were 15 votes for write-in candidates in both cycles and the 2016 election also included votes for the Constitution Party.
+In the 2024 election, there were 17 write-in votes cast and 50 votes were tallied for Robert F. Kennedy Jr..

 Crime and criminal justice

-The Green Hill School, the state's only maximum security penitentiary for youths, is located in the South Market district.
+The Green Hill School, the state's only maximum security penitentiary for juveniles, is located in the South Market district.
+Located next to the school is the Lewis County Juvenile Court.
+A small, attached jail is specifically used as a temporary incarceration site for arrested Lewis County youths awaiting trial.
 The city is also home to the Lewis County Jail, situated across from the Lewis County Courthouse in the government district.

 Education

 The Chehalis School District (CSD) provides public education to Chehalis students from pre-kindergarten to 12th grade.
 Elementary students attend James W. Lintott Elementary from pre-kindergarten to 2nd grade, moving to Orin C. Smith Elementary to complete third to 5th grade.
 Chehalis Middle School, built in 1989, hosts grades 6th thru 8th.
 W.F.
 West High School, opened in 1951, provides a completion of primary education from 9th to 12th grades.

 Both elementary schools were built concurrent in 2018 and fully opened in 2019.
 They replaced the previous primary schools of Cascade (built 1922), R.E.Bennet (opened in 1928), and Olympic (built 1960).

 The city also provides schooling for rehabilitating juvenile males at Green Hill School, with options for students to obtain a high school or general equivalency diploma (GED), vocational training, and college prep courses, with additional opportunities to earn an associate or bachelor's degree via a joint partnership with Centralia College.